 5 Note that these are responses from the Assembly Standing Committee.
+Seventeenth Assembly - B3E - Act2: The Gift of the Spirit

 Qualitative comments were also collected about the Directions and Options.
 Church Councils were asked to focus primarily on the Directions while the wider councils of the Church were asked to focus primarily on the Options.
 There were also 108 responses from individuals to a similar form.
 Individuals were asked for comments on the Directions and Options.
 In addition, 77 formal written submissions were received.